yizhong187/EduMind-backend/README.md

      - 200 OK: Joined chat room successfully.
      - 401 Unauthorized: Authentication required.
      - 404 Not Found: Chat room not found.

+## Deployment to Heroku
+Use `env GOOS=linux GOARCH=amd64 GOARM=7 go build` to compile into linux based binary code for heroku